 Each child will be enrolled in two 6 hr sessions and one 3 hr session (15 hrs per week)

-Families taking up the option of extended hours will be charged $100 per day.
+Families taking up the option of extended hours care can book for this upon commencement of kindergarten.

 Term Break Care- During term breaks enrollment in extended hours care continues.
 The Child Care Subsidy and Additional Child Care Subsidy applies for all extended hours care & term break care.